wirt-ee/wirt-ee.github.io/docs/profile/index.md

   - toc
 ---
 ## Offers
-* Recipes on how to deploy and maintain infrastructure at scale.
+* Recipes on how to deploy and maintain OpenStack-based cloud infrastructure at scale
+* Ceph storage maintenance and monitoring best practices
+* Vyos firewall ruleset design and upgrade procedures

 ## Market segment
 We are right pick in those situations where technical expertise is needed, but the requestor doesn't want to know anything about [academia](https://ut.ee/).